lenafaure/LMD-TeamProject2/encyclopedia-entry-6.md

 // → "Abrocadabra"
 ```

 What's going on here ?
 The character that was replaced was only the second "a" : the first capital "A" was not recognized because our search is case sensitive.
-Let's add the `i` option to make the search case insensitive :
+Let's add the `i` (ignore) option to make the search case insensitive :

 ```
 console.log("Abracadabra".replace(/a/i, "o"));
 // → "obracadabra"
 ```

 Ok, now the first "A" character has been recognized and replaced.
 But what we want to do is to replace *all* the "a" characters in the string.
-Let's add the `g` option this time :
+Let's add the `g` (global) option this time :

 ```
 console.log("Abracadabra".replace(/a/ig, "o"));